amruta-11/C-_TicTacToe/README.md

 C# TicTacToe

-This repo has the TicTacToe game that I built using C#.
+A simple TicTacToe game to practice the object-oriented programming skills.
+Built using C#.